Salomon Adv Skin 12 Running Hydration Vest Review

 Salomon is big for a running (plus other sports) company, with 1,650 employees reported, with offices in Europe, North America, Asia, and South America.
 Salomon uses its size to enact positive change in various fields, not limited to the following: engage in local community action, climate issues related to products, equity in gender and race employment, fair labor practice in their immediate company, as well as their supply chain.
 They offer a long list of concrete goals for public view in the coming years.

 What we love about their delivery of this information is that they couch it all under sustainability.
-Not limited to the environment but the sustainability of the workplace, supply chain, local communities, and making the sport more inclusive.
+Not limited to the environment, but the sustainability of the workplace, supply chain, local communities, and making the sport more inclusive.
 You can start your journey reading about Salomon’s ethics here.

 What Could Be Better

-There aren’t any feature changes we can think of to give Salomon, but we’d love to see the vest offered in larger sizes across both men’s and women’s versions.
+We’d love to see the vest offered in larger sizes across both men’s and women’s versions.

 Some may be shocked at the price, but it is average for the industry and not incredibly steep.